Theory-Communication-Design/aapex-2024/README.md

 3. **Run the `CLICK ME!` File**
    Double-click the `CLICK ME!` file to start the local server.
-   - If a security prompt appears, you may see the option "Don't run".
+   - If a "Windows protected your PC" pop-up appears, you may see the option "Don't run".
 Go ahead and click "More info" instead.
 This will now give you the option "Run anyways", please select **Run anyways**.
+   - If a "Windows Security Alert" about your Firewall pop-up appears, you may see the options "Allow access" and "Cancel", please select **Allow access**.

 4. **Wait for the Application to Start**
    Two Windows PowerShell windows will open.
 Please leave both of them open while the application is running.